 Law No 20,393 establishes an incentive mechanism for self-denunciation for companies.
 Thus, if the managers of a company report their own misconduct before the start of a criminal prosecution, they will have the right to a reduced sentence.

-Law No 21,121, which modifies the rules on corruption and created new criminal offences, such as disloyal management, considers substantial and efficient collaboration as a mitigating factor when considering criminal responsibility, provided that it is considered to be so by the prosecutor.
+Law No 21,121, which modifies the rules on corruption and creates new criminal offences, such as disloyal management, considers substantial and efficient collaboration as a mitigating factor when considering criminal responsibility, provided that it is considered to be so by the prosecutor.

 Self-reporting is particularly relevant in the field of antitrust.
 Leniency measures have been used in an increasingly successful manner to prosecute collusion cases.
 The antitrust law contemplates an exemption from criminal liability and the reduction of fines for self-reporters.
 The Financial Market Commission uses a similar mechanism, incentivising self-denunciation with exemptions from fines and criminal sanctions.